idea4good/GuiLiteSamples/README.md

 - Hello Mario has [100+ lines code](HelloMario/UIcode/UIcode.cpp), showing you how to develop a multi-layer UI system.
 - Hello Particle has [100- lines code](HelloParticle/UIcode/UIcode.cpp), showing you how to develop a particle system.
 - Hello Wave has [100+ lines code](HelloWave/UIcode/UIcode.cpp), showing you how to use wave widget.
-Hello Navigation has only [100+ lines code](https://github.com/idea4good/GuiLiteSamples/blob/master/HelloNavigation/UIcode/UIcode.cpp), showing you how to navigate/click widgets by hard button.
+- Hello Navigation has only [100+ lines code](https://github.com/idea4good/GuiLiteSamples/blob/master/HelloNavigation/UIcode/UIcode.cpp), showing you how to navigate/click widgets by hard button in non-touch GUI scenario.
 - [How to porting for any MCU?](HelloWave/README.md#How-to-port-on-any-MCU-)
-- Also support: Windows & Linux
+- Also support: Windows / Linux

 ## Hello Animation
 ![HelloAnimation](doc/HelloAnimation.gif)